-After Hornsey Art School, Daniel went on to work as an illustrator, also collaborating on storyboards with directors working in the emerging music video industry leading to his first music video in 1983.
+After Hornsey Art School, Daniel went on to work as an illustrator, collaborating on storyboards with directors working in the emerging music video industry leading to his first music video in 1983.
 Daniel pioneered the use of post-production special effects in the hundreds of music videos he directed in the 80s, winning numerous awards for his work with artists such as ZZ Top, Fleetwood Mac, Prince and Madonna.

 From the 90s Daniel has concentrated on advertising.
 He has not only created ads with complex VFX for clients such as Guinness, X-Box, Chrysler, Johnnie Walker, Sony and Audi.
 Additionally his equal ability to direct comedy and dialogue has led to work for Boddingtons, Super Noodles, Durex and John West Salmon, with his timeless ‘Bear Fight’ commercial frequently appearing on funniest advert lists even now, more than 20 years later.
 He is still perhaps best known for directing such classics as the John Smith’s campaign with comedian Peter Kay, the affecting NSPCC ‘Ventriloquist’ and ‘noitulovE’ for Guinness; an ad which has often been described as one of the best ever made.
 The 2006 edition of the Gunn Report revealed it had received more awards that year than any other campaign worldwide, including the coveted Cannes Lions Film Grand Prix and during it’s televised period helped Guinness achieve its highest volume and value shares to date.